Reward function compression facilitates goal-dependent reinforcement learning: Results

 \subsection{Experimental design}

 All experiments share the same fundamental structure, which we adapted from existing tasks \cite{CollinsAndFrank2012, McDougleEtAl2022} where participants had to learn, by trial and error, the correct association between stimuli and specific keys on their computer keyboard (Figure \ref{fig:task_structure}).
 Both Experiment 1 and Experiment 2 consisted of six blocks, divided into interleaved ``Points'' and ``Goals'' blocks (two and four of each, respectively) in a pseudo-randomized order.
 Six stimuli were presented in each block and repeated 12 times in an interleaved fashion, for a total of 72 trials.
+Compared to the original RLWM task \cite{CollinsAndFrank2012}, only having blocks with six stimuli in each allowed us to emphasize the RL component relative to value updates directly informed by WM.
 In the Points blocks, which reflected the structure of a standard RL task and served as a baseline, participants received numeric points as feedback for their responses to the stimuli.
 Each trial started with a fixation screen (0.5 s), followed by the presentation of ``+1'' and ``+0'' messages indicating desirable and undesirable outcomes, respectively (1.8 s).
 Participants then saw a stimulus image and were prompted to press one of three keys on their keyboard (1.5 s).
-Upon responding, they received deterministic feedback showing ``+1'' or ``+0'' messages based on the accuracy of their response (1.5 s) or a warning message if they failed to respond on time.
-They were instructed to ``collect'' desirable outcomes by pressing a separate key within the allotted time.
+Upon responding, they received deterministic feedback\footnote{Although feedback was deterministic, participants were in a learning regime for the majority of the task, such that reward prediction errors did not saturate until the very end, if ever (Figure \ref{fig:behav_model_results}c,g).} showing ``+1'' or ``+0'' messages based on the accuracy of their response (1.5 s) or a warning message if they failed to respond on time.
+They were instructed to ``collect'' desirable outcomes by pressing a separate key within the allotted time while ignoring undesirable outcomes (as in a Go/No-go task).
 Below, we refer to the latter stage of each trial as ``reward collection''.
 The Goals blocks followed a similar structure but used abstract fractal-like images instead of numeric points.
 In each trial, before the stimulus was shown, a pair of fractal images was displayed with the labels ``Goal'' and ``Nongoal'' to indicate the desired outcome.
 Participants needed to encode and recall which images represented goals to learn the correct stimulus-action mappings, then collect ``goal'' outcomes on each trial.
 Correct action selection for each stimulus image deterministically led to the presentation of the current trial's goal image.